xenosf/CTF-Writeups/SEETF 2022/Pwn/Wayyang.py/README.md

             pass
 ```

-We can then make use of the Python method `.upper()` to convert a lowercase string `"flag"` to its uppercase version `"FLAG"`.
+The `eval()` function runs its input as Python code and returns the output.
+If we make our input evaluate to `"FLAG"` after running it in Python, we can make it run `cat FLAG`.
+To do this, we can make use of the Python method `.upper()` to convert a lowercase string `"flag"` to its uppercase version `"FLAG"`.
 Since it only blocks the uppercase characters, our input is allowed through and we can get the flag:

 ```text
 >> 4